Aaron-Pool/WebpackTutorial/PITCHME.md

 ```

 #### Less files
 The last thing that needs to be dealt with in this folder is less files.
-Variables and mixins are no longer global, if a file uses color variables, it needs to add `@import '~@pub/styles/variables';`, and if it uses mixins, then it should import `@import '~@pub/styles/mixins';`.
+Variables and mixins are no longer global, so if a file uses color variables, it needs to add `@import '~@pub/styles/variables';`, and if it uses mixins, then it should import `@import '~@pub/styles/mixins';`.
 Additionally, anything that uses a font-awesome icon needs `@import '~font-awesome/less/font-awesome';`, and icmoon icons need `@import '~@icomoon';`.

 So, in our case, `pub-publication-results-view.less` needs `'~@pub/styles/variables';` and `@import '~@icomoon';`.
 And `pub-publication-results-view.mobile.less` needs `@import '~@pub/styles/mixins';`.

 #### Handling Subfolders
-This same process needs to be performed recursively down the folder structure in the case of nested components.
+In the case of nested components, this same process needs to be performed recursively down the folder structure.
 So we'll need to do everything we just did above, but in `pubPublicationResultsFilters`.
-And then we need to use an `index.js` to register all folder contents to the angular module, and make the folder accessible to other areas of the app.
+Then we need to use an `index.js` to register all folder contents to the angular module, and make the folder accessible to other areas of the app.

-Here's what the `index.js` file for `pubPublicationResultsFilters` looks like:
+Here's what the `index.js` file for `pubPublicationResultsFilters` (the child folder) looks like:

 **pubPublicationResultsFilter/index.js**
 ```